-According to 2014 census data, 10% of those 65 and older fell below the official poverty measure.
-That number rose to 14.4% by 2016.
-A big reason for this is that older people are more likely to use costly services like staying overnight in a hospital or in a skilled nursing home.
+According to 2019 census data, 10% of those 65 and older fell below the official poverty measure.
+However, that number rose to 14.4% by 2020.
+A big reason for this is that older people are more likely to use costly services like staying overnight in a hospital or a skilled nursing home.

-While a greater number will be in poverty, demand for social services will demand more and more government services, services that will take a larger bite out of state and federal budgets.
+While a greater number will be in poverty, demand for social services will demand more government services, which will take a larger bite out of state and federal budgets.
 Where will the money come from?

 Premium gift for you for registering for my newsletter

 I am a member of Syndicated Columnists, a national organization committed to a fully transparent approach to money.

 Interested in additional information?
 Register for my FREE bi-monthly newsletter, "Layin' it on the line."
 It contains information that other people have found beneficial.
 I will never sell your information.

 For registering, I have a Premium Gift for you.

 Our 15th edition, “Safe Money Book” a $20 value